constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 e.g.: cities in geospatial query.
 The limitation of this strategy is that the criteria might have to be changed depending on the executed query and the type of dataset from which we expect to find results.
-Additionally, we might also lose results if the criteria are too strict.

 - <span class="question_hypothesis">Use a global link queue shared between all the query engines</span>:
 The advantage of this strategy is that it's a simple way to avoid redundant calculations as all engines have the same link queue.